TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 #> '/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/flye/assembly_info.txt' -> '/mnt/SCRATCH/cako/prok/results/flye/assembly_info.txt'
 ```

 Now we're ready to continue with polishing.

 ---

 ## Polishing with Racon and Medaka ✨

-The sequenced reads have an error rate around 1/100.
-This is not a big deal, as the assembly algorithm in flye is tolerant and perfectly happy with this.
-The problem for us though is that some of the positions in the draft assembly might then be representing these errors, rather than the actual biological sequence of the organism.
-Luckily there is a process referred to as *polishing* that can reduce the number of erroneous positions by overlapping the reads and calculating the probabilites for error.
-This process is reminiscent of extracting a *consensus* sequence from a set of aligned genomes.
+A basic model of how polishing works is that the polisher stacks all relevant reads on top of the genome and decides for each position whether the present nucleotide letter is the best representative for that position, or not.
+There are several sources of variation that make draft assemblies _polishable_.
+The main sources are multistrain variation from closely related species as well as incorporation of sequencing errors during the sequencing process.
+Ideally, assemblers would be perfect, and we wouldn't have to perform polishing.
+But because of some noise or artefacts that are present in our data, we might make our genomes more truthful to their biological origin by performing these polishing steps.

+Genome polishing is reminiscent of generating a consensus genome.
+Consensus genome creation is a term used in reference mapping.
+This is why you may incidentally see the term _consensus_ being used in the literature.

 Here we are going to apply several rounds of racon, and a final round of medaka.
-Note that Flye also has an internal polisher that we have already applied.
+Note that Flye also has an internal polisher that we have already applied (if you look closely at the program call for Flye, it says "--iterations 2" ...).
 As it turns out, Racon and Medaka have better performance, so we'll apply those as well.

+Deciding in which order and how many iterations to apply each polishing tool typically is decided with trial and error (empirical).

 ### Racon 🦝